Want to use your Apple Watch on a treadmill? Check out our guide on How Accurate is Apple Watch on Treadmill to know if it’s a good idea.

 This is why calibration can improve accuracy, it allows your Apple Watch to work with more data which in turn allows it to track better.

-So calibrating your Apple Watch should be a no-brainer, as it lets your Apple Watch track and collect data better.
+So calibrating your Apple Watch should be a no-brainer, as it lets your Apple Watch track and collects data better.
 But how do you do this for a treadmill?
 It is similar to the normal calibration of your Apple Watch but with some small changes.

 For this to work, you need to turn on Motion Calibration & Distance on your Apple Watch, you can do this by,